 A Doha College education reaches far beyond the curriculum, producing global citizens, who listen, respect others and have the confidence to stand up and be heard.

-Today, we have almost 2500 students from 68 different nationalities.
+Today, we have over 2300 students from 74 different nationalities.

 Hamad International Airport

 Just minutes away from Education City Golf Club, our new home in Al Wajba is perfectly located and easily accessible from all areas across Doha and beyond.
 Click here for more >